mvr/mvr.github.io/posts/catchy-songs.md

 * The Kooks - Do You Love Me Still?
 * The Bird and the Bee - Birthday
 * UMO - Swim and Sleep (Like a Shark)
+* I DONT KNOW HOW BUT THEY FOUND ME - Do It All The Time